nurdwerks/storymaker/Characters/Character Profile_ Zephyr (The Gilded Rogue).md

 - **The Protectiveness:** Zephyr is fiercely protective of Lisbet.
 He kills anyone who threatens her.
 He gives her his last ration bar, claiming he "ate earlier" (a lie).

+- **The Protectiveness:** Zephyr is fiercely protective of Lisbet.
+He kills anyone who threatens her.
+He gives her his last ration bar, claiming he "ate earlier" (a lie).

 - **The Grief:** When Zephyr dies, Lisbet is the one who breaks.
 She loses her big brother.

+### 4. The Smuggler's Ring (The Lost Family)

+- **Bartender Moxie:** Book 2, Chapter 28 ("The Last Drop").
+Moxie burns down her bar to save the "rats" during Vane's purge.
+Zephyr loses his home.
+- **Fence "Sly":** Book 3, Chapter 6 ("The Auction").
+Sly refuses to fence Zephyr's goods, citing the new "Protocol Silence."
+The black market is closed.
+Zephyr loses his income.
+- **Pilot "Crash":** Book 3, Chapter 17 ("The Crash").
+Crash pilots the escape ship and is maimed.
+Zephyr pulls him from the wreckage, realizing his reckless lifestyle has real victims.

 ### 3. With Baron Gilded (The Shadow)